EBS 올림포스 영어독해 기본1 (22개정) 5강

 3 감정에 미치는 언어 표현의 힘

-Harvard ____ professor Alison Wood Brooks has done studies that show how stress and anxiety change based on what we tell ourselves.
+____ business professor Alison Wood Brooks has done studies that show how stress and anxiety change based on what we tell ourselves.

-____ the subjects arrived nervous, as expected.
+All the ____ arrived nervous, as expected.

 The ____ were eye-opening.